jakir-ruet/kubernetes-learning/README.md

 |   1   | `docker --version (-v)` | Checking the version of docker |
 |   2   | `docker login`          | We can access using credential |
 |   3   | `docker logout`         | We can logout                  |

+#### Dockerfile

+- FROM node:20
+  this instruction specifies the parent image from which we are willing to building.

+- WORKDIR /app
+  this instruction is define current working directory for subsequent instructions in the Dockerfile. when it executed, then all subsequent instruction will be executed.

+- COPY package.json .
+  this instruction allow copy the files/folders from host machine into the docker container.

+- RUN npm install
+  this instruction start the installation command of the application.

+- COPY . .
+[COPY <Source> <Destination>]
+  this instruction allow copy the files/folders from host machine into the docker container.

+- EXPOSE 3000
+  this instruction will be expose the port for public user of the application.

+- CMD ["node", "app.mjs"]
+  this instruction finally run the application.

 #### Essential command of images